 A problem we encountered during tracing was the lack of labels attributed to some areas.
-This can happen when "obvious" names are omitted in commercial atlases; when user does not recognize the area in histological slice (see example in Creation of new structures), but also when additional area is erroneously defined by accidental line crossing (see figure 2 below).
+This can happen when "obvious" names are omitted in commercial atlases; when user does not recognize the area in histological slice (see example in figure 5), but also when additional area is erroneously defined by accidental line crossing (see figure 2 below).